-Despite these facts, some policymakers support conditioning Medicaid enrollment on working or volunteering a certain number of hours per week.
-While these proposals often include exemptions for people with cancer, qualifying for and maintaining an exemption can be confusing and onerous; and exemptions often do not cover all situations in which an enrollee is impacted by cancer.
+Despite these facts, in July 2025, Congress passed the One Big Beautiful Bill Act (Pub.
+Law No. 119-021), which included a requirement that all state Medicaid programs implement a work requirement beginning January 1, 2027.
+Additionally, several states have applied for Section 1115 waivers to implement work requirements, and may attempt to do so before the federal requirement.
+While these policies often include exemptions for people with serious or complex illness including (explicitly or implicitly) cancer, qualifying for and maintaining an exemption can be confusing and onerous; and exemptions often do not cover all situations in which an enrollee is impacted by cancer.

-The American Cancer Society Cancer Action Network (ACS CAN) strongly opposes any attempt by the federal government or states to condition Medicaid coverage on work or community engagement because:
+The American Cancer Society Cancer Action Network (ACS CAN) is gravely concerned about the implementation of Medicaid work requirements because: